JohnEarnest/Decker/docs/format.md

 Lil code intended to be reusable across projects can be organized into _Modules_.
 From a programming perspective, modules execute once when a deck is loaded (or the module is modified) and each return a dictionary which will be mounted as a global for use by ordinary event-triggered scripts.
 Modules do not have direct access to the deck or its components, nor do they have direct access to one another.
 Each module has an independent key-value store which can furnish static data used by the module or allow the module to explicitly preserve its state.

 In addition to the built-in selection of widgets, it is possible to define custom widgets called _Contraptions_.
 Internally, a contraption behaves like a card, containing widgets (representing its state and interactive elements) and a background image.
 Externally, it behaves like a single widget.
-Many contraption instances can be created from a single definition, which is called a _ConDef_.
+Many contraption instances can be created from a single definition, which is called a _Prototype_.

 Rationale
 ---------